 LINE 35.
-Special Method Allowed for Calculation of Underpayment of Estimated Tax Penalty

-Generally, taxpayers who pay penalty on underpayment of estimated tax using the standard method of computing penalty on underpayment of estimated tax, do not need to make an entry in the box on line 35 or file RPD-41272.
-However, if you owe penalty for underpayment of estimated payments, and you qualify for one of the special methods, you will need to file this form.
+Special Method Allowed for Calculation of Underpayment of Estimated Tax Penalty you owe penalty for underpayment of estimated payments, and you qualify for one of the special methods, you will need to file this form.
 By using one of the special methods to calculate underpayment of estimated tax, you may be able to reduce or eliminate penalty if you qualify.